oreplay/oreplay-backend/docs/uploads-v1-vs-v2.md

 `meta.uploadType` is null when the upload never got as far as reading the payload, which is the honest test for "this answer came from the error path".

+**`meta.uploadId` is the `upload_logs` row for this upload**, and every class pushed while it ran carries the same id.
+A client can therefore tell which of its files produced a class it was pushed — retrospectively, since the pushes arrive before the response does.
+There is deliberately no client-supplied idempotency key: repeated uploads are already cheap because unchanged classes are skipped by hash, and overlapping ones are refused by the stage lock, so a key would have bought only the ability to correlate live.

 | level | when |
 |---|---|